lwang-astro/PeTar/README.md

     ```
     ./configure --with-interrupt=[bse]
     ```
-    Currently only SSE/BSE is the available stellar evolution package.
+    Currently only SSE/BSE is the available stellar evolution package (Now still in test phase).
 Notice SSE/BSE is a combined package, the option argument "sse" not work, only "bse" switches on both.
     When this option is switched on, the standard alone tool _petar.bse_ will also be compiled and installed.
     This is a c++ based tool which uses the API of the SSE/BSE from Fortran77 to c++.
 It can be used to evolve a group of single and binary stars with OpenMP parallelization.